nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. note::
    Some application modules can have multiple implementations (for example, :ref:`nrf_desktop_motion`).
-   In such case, the table shows the :ref:`app_evt_mgr` events received and submitted by all implementations of a given application module.
+   In such case, the table shows the :ref:`app_event_manager` events received and submitted by all implementations of a given application module.

 Module usage per hardware type
 ==============================